quintel/documentation/general/appliances_labelling.md

 <strong> Dryer</strong>

-The energy class of the dryers can be determined from the Energy Efficiency Index (EEI), which is presented in the table below and it is based on the annual energy consumption of the appliance.
+The table below presents the EEI of each energy label of Dryers.

 ![Figure 1: Dryer labelling.](../images/Dryer_labelling.png "Figure 1: Dryer labelling.")